jmpinit/multicore/README.md

 multicore
 =========

-Make-believe, naive, virtual machine with multiple cores.
+Naive make-believe virtual machine with multiple cores.
+Created to explore scheduling algorithms for a high school discrete math class.